Hall of Fame

 Congratulations to Scott Taylor for becoming a 2022 Midland Hall of Fame member.

-MATT SCHAEFFER – STATE WRESTLING CHAMPION
+MATT SCHAEFFER – State Wrestling Champion

 In his senior year Matt Schaeffer wrestled the 167lb weight class and had a dual meet record of 9-0.
 That year he won the Monticello Invitational, the Falcon Invitational at Louisa Muscatine and the Midland Invitational.